NHSDigital/eps-storage-resources/README.md

 - `check-licenses` Checks licenses for all python code.

-#### CLI Login to AWS

-- `aws-configure` Configures a connection to AWS.
-- `aws-login` Reconnects to AWS from a previously configured connection.

 ### Github folder

 This .github folder contains workflows and templates related to GitHub, along with actions and scripts pertaining to Jira.